 Speaking at the Forum The Duchess of Cambridge remarked,

 ” I’ve learned a huge amount from the patronages I’ve worked with but also from the amazing experts I met along the way and you know, you can’t help but then reflect on your own life.
 It’s definitely had an impact on how I mother, how we work as a family and how we hope to bring up our children.”

-Prince William told the hostess that Heads Together was the child of Duchess’ brain.
-On this Kate said,
+Prince William told the hostess that Heads Together was the child of The Duchess of Cambridge’ brain.
+On this Catherine said,

 ” I think there’s a lot that I’m hugely excited about with the Foundation and from the Foundation’s perspective.
 Imagine if we were able to do a Heads Together campaign with another generation of members of the Royal family.
 I think that’s so exciting and with so many more of us working on the same cause or similar causes, we could make a real impact.”

 During her speech The Duchess of Cambridge joked:

 “After seeing the video, I should be sporting my headband but sadly I left it at home.
 We are all so proud of the work we did without our partners to challenge the stigma.
 Since our roles are lifetime roles, our commitment to the work we do through the Foundation is genuinely long term.
 The work we do can and should have a long-lasting resonance.
 For this reason we’re able to support causes we’re passionate about for decades into the future.
 Like the Queen, the Duke of Edinburgh and the Prince of Wales we feel strongly we have to take a long-term view that is measured in generations.”

 After the forum, the royal patrons met the invited guests, supporters of the Royal Foundation, and program partners and beneficiaries backstage.